AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 --->

 - Make sure to submit your finalized data table (Excel sheet)
+  - Please include an photo of your experimental data papers.
 - In a **paragraph**, summarize the results you have determined in each case, i.e. $x_{\text{experimental}} \pm \delta x_{\text{experimental}}$... and answer the following questions (longer does not mean better) while arguing your conclusions with your data values:
 	- What type of system do the kinematic equations represent?
   <!---